AutopilotPi/Mini_BLHeli_S/README.md

 ![image](https://github.com/Ncerzzk/Mini_BLHeli_S/blob/master/images/Mini_BLHeli_cut_area.jpg?raw=true)

 ## License
 Please notice that the license of this project is GPL 3.0.
-For hardware project, hope that you can share the changes if you did something different in the sch or pcb.
+For hardware project, hope that you can share the changes if you make something different in the sch or pcb.